-Documentation regarding auto-control checks are verified during official controls and an annual sampling programme whereby official samples are collected from all the major feedmills, where at least one sample from each type of poultry feed produced is collected.
-Annually, random sampling is also carried out on some of the home mixers.
+Documentation regarding auto-control checks are verified during official controls.
+The CA also runs an annual sampling programme on feeds, whereby official samples are collected from all the major feedmills.
+At least one sample from each type of poultry feed produced is collected.
+Annually, random sampling, is also carried out on some of the home mixers.

-In 2011, there were no positive samples for Salmonella isolation from the samples analysed under the national control programme on commercial feed mills.
+In 2012, there were no positive samples for Salmonella isolation from the samples analysed under the national control programme on commercial feed mills.